Electronics 101

 NOVA dispensing solder paste exactly where needed

-Researchers and developers have also explored embedding components during fabrication — a potential step toward merging fabrication and assembly into a single, seamless process.
+Researchers and developers have also explored embedding components during fabrication — a potential step toward merging fabrication and assembly into a single, seamless electronics manufacturing process.
 This shift could blur the lines between PCB fabrication and PCBA, leading to entirely new ways of designing and manufacturing electronics.

 Conclusion